squid-cache/squid-cache.github.io/Features/Authentication.rst

 {{{
 acl my_auth proxy_auth REQUIRED
+http_access deny !my_auth
 http_access allow my_auth
-http_access deny !my_auth
 http_access deny all
 }}}

-But there is a trick which can force the user to authenticate with a different account in certain situations.
-This happens if you deny access with an authentication related ACL last in the SquidConf:http_access deny statement.
+There is a trick which can force the user to authenticate with a different account in certain situations.
+This happens if you deny access with an authentication related ACL '''last''' in the SquidConf:http_access deny statement.
 Example configuration:

 {{{
 acl my_auth proxy_auth REQUIRED